wombleton/gitlaw-nz/acts/C/Crimes (Internationally Protected Persons, United Nations and Associated Personnel, and Hostages) Act 1980.md

-    (2) Every one who commits a crime against this section is liable on conviction on indictment to the same penalty to which he or she would have been liable had he or she been charged with a crime against the relevant provision of the [Crimes Act 1961][36].
+    (2) Every one who commits a crime against this section is liable on conviction to the same penalty to which he or she would have been liable had he or she been charged with a crime against the relevant provision of the [Crimes Act 1961][36].

     Section 3: replaced, on 1 March 1999, by [section 4][35] of the Crimes (Internationally Protected Persons and Hostages) Amendment Act 1998 (1998 No 36).

+    Section 3(2): amended, on 1 July 2013, by [section 413][32] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 4 Crimes against premises or vehicles